-The TF30 is a commercial-grade treadmill without the hefty price tag, and is one of the best machines you can buy.
+The F1 Smart is a commercial-grade treadmill without the hefty price tag, and is one of the best machines you can buy.
 It's a bit more expensive than our other choices, but if you are looking for something more high-end, this is the one.
-Rock solid build yet foldable, strong motor, 15% incline, tons of workouts, ultimate deck and three console choices.
+Rock solid build yet foldable, strong motor, 15% incline, tons of workouts and cushioned deck.

 PROFORM PRO 5000

 Another great treadmill for home use, the Pro 5000 is built strong with high-grade cushioning, incline capability, generous deck size, heart rate monitoring, built in workouts and Bluetooth tracking capability.
 ProForm makes some of the most feature packed machines in the industry, and customers appreciate the attention to detail.